Floorp-Projects/Floorp/taskcluster/docs/optimization.rst

 In some cases, such as try pushes, tasks in the target task set have been explicitly requested and are thus excluded from optimization.
-In other cases, the target task set is almost the entire task graph, so targetted tasks are considered for optimization.
+In other cases, the target task set is almost the entire task graph, so targeted tasks are considered for optimization.
 This behavior is controlled with the ``optimize_target_tasks`` parameter.